ufz-vislab/VtkUnity/README.md

 ## Features

-You can build arbitrary VTK filter pipelines but at the the `VtkToUnity`-class accepts a `vtkAlgorithmOutput` with `vtkPolyData`.
+You can build arbitrary VTK filter pipelines but at the end the `VtkToUnity`-class accepts a `vtkAlgorithmOutput` with `vtkPolyData`.
 It then runs a `vtkTriangleFilter` on it.
 Points and Lines are rendered via [Vectrosity][3] which is not included.
 All primitves (points, lines, triangles) can be colored by a solid color, a point data scalar (1d) field or by a cell data scalar (1d) field.
 Some lookup table presets can be used.

 ## General ActiViz tips